 Well, another year goes by, and once again IBC has proven to be a trade show of shifting dynamics.

-Some months ago, MSA Focus published articles, explaining why we would not be taking floor space during the 2017 show (Exhibitions: To show or not to show) – a decision that proved to be absolutely the correct one for us.
+Some months ago, MSA Focus published articles, explaining why we would not be taking floor space during the 2017 show – a decision that proved to be absolutely the correct one for us.

 As discussed previously, the nature of the show has become more social than selling for us.
 So, this year we reached out to our partners and clients, both existing and potential, inviting them to informal meet and greet sessions over the course of the central IBC show weekend.
 Of course, we offered the opportunity to look at our latest product ForeTV Pulse, and drill down into any areas of particular interest or discuss the evolving functionality, but the focus was really on providing an opportunity for conversation; general talk about the industry, current and future projects etc. – an approach we feel was very well received.